-The graduate student6= is expected to follow the Code of Ethics for Nurses.
+The student who is preparing to enter the profession of nursing is expected to follow the Code of Ethics for Nurses.
 Each person, upon entering the profession, inherits a measure of responsibility and trust of the profession and the corresponding obligation to adhere to standards of ethical practice and conduct set by the profession.
 The Code was adopted by the American Nurses' Association (ANA).